canro91/canro91.github.io/_posts/2019-06-28-MyVSSetupSharpeningTheAxe.md

 tags: productivity visualstudio
 ---

 Visual Studio is the de facto IDE for C#.
 You will spend countless hours inside Visual Studio.
-You are better off spending some time to customize to boost your productivity.
+You are better off spending some time to customize it to boost your productivity.

 My Visual Studio setup is heavily inspired by [De-Cruft Visual Studio](https://jackmott.github.io/programming/tools/editor/ide/visual/studio/2016/07/11/decruft-visual-studio.html).
 It aims to leave more space to the text editor by removing unneeded menus and bars.